About South Korea

 - It has one of the largest bond markets in Asia.

-- Cash concentration is permitted amongst participating accounts that belong to the same entity, and zero balancing is more commonly used.
-Notional pooling is not permitted.
+- Cash concentration is permitted amongst participating accounts that belong to the same entity, and zero-balancing is more commonly used.
+Notional pooling is generally not permitted.

 - South Korea has a real-time gross settlement system, the Bank of Korea Financial Wire Network, which is used for high-value and urgent electronic payments.

 - South Korea is a member of the Asian Payment Network.

 - Foreign banks have a significant presence in South Korea and offer the widest range of cash-management services.

 - The domestic banking sector in South Korea can be divided into two categories: commercial, which is further subdivided into national and regional banks; and specialised (as structured in the Banking Act).
 Under the government’s Financial Supervisory Services (FSS) listing, there are eight national banks – including two online-only banks – six regional and five specialised banks.

 - While national banks operate nationwide, regional bank operations are subject to certain geographical restrictions.

 - Specialised banks were established as niche providers under a different banking act and include the Korea Development Bank, the Export-Import Bank of Korea, Industrial Bank of Korea, Nonghyup Bank and Suhyup Bank.